Ted Cruz’s Houston Campaign Office Receives Letter Filled With Powdery Substance, Two Sent To Hospital

 The incident happened at the Phoenix Tower office building on Southwest Freeway in Houston, ABC 13 reported.
-Officials said the entire 9th floor of the building was evacuated after the incident and the elevators were shut down for some time.
-Police and Hazmat teams were sent to the building and the fire department tested for hazardous materials, with all tests coming up negative.
+Officials said that the entire 9th floor of the building was evacuated after the incident, and the elevators were shut down for some time.
+Police and Hazmat teams were sent to the building, and the fire department tested for hazardous materials.
+All tests came up negative for toxic substances.

 Authorities did not reveal the identities of the two people who were sent to the hospital, but did say that neither worked for Ted Cruz’s campaign.
 Their condition was not immediately known.

-The Republican Senator is up for re-election and is now locked in a tighter-than-expected race with Democrat Beto O’Rourke.
+The Republican Senator is up for re-election, and is now locked in a tighter-than-expected race with Democrat Beto O’Rourke.

 Cruz has become a personal target for some of his opponents during the campaign, with a small group of protesters even chasing the Senator and his wife away from a Washington restaurant last week.
-A video posted showed the protesters attacking both Cruz and his wife over the confirmation process for Supreme Court nominee Brett Kavanaugh.
-Republicans had called into question the allegations of sexual assault against Kavanaugh, but the group that chased down Ted Cruz and his wife called on them to believe the women.
+A video posted to Twitter showed the protesters attacking both Cruz and his wife over the confirmation process for Supreme Court nominee Brett Kavanaugh.
+Republicans had called into question the allegations of sexual assault against Kavanaugh, but the group that chased down Ted Cruz and his wife called on them to believe his accusers.

 “We believe survivors!” one of the people called out to Ted Cruz.